 Data lakes can to some extent overcome such limitations as your capabilities will be extended to much more than just reporting, by integrating raw data usage (data from images, internet, sensors, live events, etc.) The ability of storing a large amount of raw data in one single repository will deviate from the lengthy usage of multiple ETL systems.
 Fundamentally, using a data lake will:

-- generate value-added by helping your team leverage data from multiple sources, regardless of the data type (unstructured, structured or semi-structured)
+- generate added value by helping your team leverage data from multiple sources, regardless of the data type (unstructured, structured or semi-structured)

 - define data subsets for a specific use case through quicker extraction of data sets